anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Parse CSV
 -------------------

-Parses a CSV file and returns JSON.
+Parses a CSV file into an array of objects with properties in Microsoft Flow.

-Note: At this moment the action is only available in custom connector.
+.. note:: At this moment the action is only available in custom connector.
 Please read `here <../create-custom-connector.html>`_ how to create one.

 .. rubric:: Output Parameters